KiiSooo/CODiff/README.md

 # CODiff

-This repository contains the official PyTorch implementation of [CODiff: One-Step Diffusion Model for Camouflaged Object Detection](https://openreview.net/forum?id=eDlsO4kFaX).
+This repository contains the official PyTorch implementation of [CODiff: One-Step Diffusion Model for Camouflaged Object Detection].

 ## Requirements